We donate all of our funds back into our LOCAL community!

 Kate's Hope... and many other local charities.

-This year (2018) we will be donating the proceeds from ‘River of Beers’ to:
+This past year - 2018- we donated the proceeds from ‘River of Beers’ to:

 The Rotary Initiative for Submerged Seagrass Awareness

 A PUBLIC-PRIVATE PARTNERSHIP BETWEEN ROTARY CLUB OF VERO BEACH,

 ROTARY CLUB OF VERO BEACH SUNRISE, AND INDIAN RIVER COUNTY

 For more information about RISSA, please visit: www.ircgov.com/Lagoon/Symposium/Presentations/Part2/4.pdf